achapkowski/slucor-hds5210-2016-2/week02/assignment02.md

 1. Click the `Launch Shell` button
 2. Click `Connect`
-3. Type in your gitlab username and `P@SSw0rd` for you password to login
+3. Type in your github username and `P@SSw0rd` for you password to login
-4. Follow the commands below using your own gitlab username
+4. Follow the commands below using your own github username

 ```
 cd notebooks